 147km Driving time:

 From Taupo it was only a shortish drive to River Valley in the Rangitikei area and was my favourite experience in New Zealand.
-River Valley is most known for its intense white river rafting, but we fell in love with the horseback riding and amazing owners.
+River Valley is most known for its intense white river rafting, but we fell in love with the horseback riding and amazing local owners.
 They are both in their eighties and spoke such life and encouragement into our family.
 When trying to find it, most locals didn't even know this beautiful valley existed because its farther south on the north island where tourists rarely come.
 But it is a gem, well worth the drive!
-We stayed here a couple of nights and as you can see from the pics we got to dine out alfresco style - in fact most nights and mornings for breakfast was like this!
-With so many national parks to choose from your choice is almost endless when it comes to finding a spot to pull into, have a cuppa or a picnic or just to enjoy the view.
+We stayed here a couple of nights and got to dine out alfresco style - in fact most nights and mornings for breakfast was like this!
+With so many national parks to choose from your choice is almost endless when it comes to finding a spot to pull into, have a cuppa or a picnic, or just to enjoy the view.

 (Stayed two nights)